 A study of developmental order of secondary sexual characteristics in Beijing girls. - Li JJ., Haidian Health and Epidemic Prevention Station, Beijing. - Zhonghua Yu Fang Yi Xue Za Zhi.
 1991 Jan;25(1):23-5.

 A six-year (1980-1986) study of the developmental status of the secondary sexual characteristics was made among 937 girls in Beijing.
 The mean age of the first appearance of the secondary sexual characteristics was measured.
 The individual variation was very great.

 Estimates From the National Health and Nutrition Examination Survey III, 1988-1994

-Marcia E. Herman-Giddens, PA, MPH, DrPH; Lily Wang, MS; Gary Koch, PhD
+Marcia E. Herman-Giddens, PA, MPH, DrPH; Lily Wang, MS; Gary Koch, PhD.

 Arch Pediatr Adolesc Med.
-2001;155:1022-1028.

-and ethnically diverse boys in the United States have not been published to our knowledge.
+Background Descriptive data on pubertal stages for a representative population of racially and ethnically diverse boys in the United States have not been published to our knowledge.